FE-Combo/reaux/README.md

 ## Feature

 - The whole project split into some modules.
-- Each module contain 1 view, 1 state and some actions.
+- Each module contain 1 view, 1 module(contain 1 state and some actions).
 - Each module implement its own lifecycle actions. e.g: onReady/onLoad etc.
 - No matter sync or async, each action handler wrapped by promise or generator.
 - Global error handler.